SourcePointUSA/android-cmp-app/README.md

     }
 ```

-## Loading the Privacy Manager on demand
+## Loading a Privacy Manager on demand
 Call `spConsentLib.loadPrivacyManager` to surface the Privacy Manager

 Kotlin